 Home » Non-Sweet Fruits: What Are They?
-Are They Actually That Healthy?
+Are They Healthier than Sweet Fruits?

 Non-Sweet Fruits: What Are They?
-Are They Actually That Healthy?
+Are They Healthier than Sweet Fruits?

-Non-sweet fruits are often thought to be as healthier than their sweet counterparts.
-This is due to the misconception that sweet sugars in fruits are harmful.
+Non-sweet fruits are often thought to be healthier than their sweet counterparts.
+This is due to the misconception that sweet, simple sugars are harmful in general.
 From a biological perspective, this assumption is not plausible – quite to the contrary!
-Find out why non-sweet fruits actually are…

 For the quick reader: